Skip to content

 Picking the right electrician tools will help you get to work faster—and complete the job better—whether you’re an apprentice, journeyman, or just starting an electrical business.

-To help you manage your tool allowance or budget startup costs, we’ve compiled a list of the tools you’ll need as an electrician, along with average prices.
+Building the best electrician tool kit is not something you do overnight.
+To help you manage your tool allowance or budget startup costs, we’ve compiled an essential electrician tools list for your needs, along with average prices and purchase options.

-Together, all the tools in this list cost $1,003–2,820 in total, but you can start with just some and add more to your tool kit over time.
-Download this electrician tools list PDF and follow our guide below to buy what you need and be prepared for electrical work.
+Download this electrician tools list PDF, and follow our guide below to buy what you need and be prepared for electrical work.

 ⚠️ The tool prices listed are approximate ranges.
 Pricing will vary by brand, store, quality, and whether they’re new or used.